 • The water boil area will be directly across from the checkpoint.

-Drop bags will be transported to both the “Trail Side Tent” and the “West Yellowstone Cabin”.
-The West Yellowstone Checkpoint bags will be stored indoors and the Trail Side Tent Checkpoint bags will be outdoors.
+More information on drop bag transport and locations will be provided soon.
 Drop bags should include food only.
 No additional gear such as batteries, hand warmers, and clothing are permitted in the drop bag.
 You must start with all the equipment you need as well as finish with the equipment you start with.
 No dropping of equipment.
 Drop bags should be packed in a garbage bag.
 We do not guarantee drop bags will be returned.
 When the checkpoint volunteers close the checkpoint and return to the Ponds Lodge they will bring back whatever drop bags were remaining.

 Tracking is mandatory.
 We work with Trackleaders.com for this service.